Standardized: gotu kola

 It is commonly eaten as a salad green, eaten raw and sold as fresh juice in many Asian countries.3 Rich in nutrients, gotu kola is a nourishing plant that is sweet and bitter in flavor, and is often eaten in a variety of Asian dishes.
 A typical dish consists of shredded gotu kola leaves, shallots, lime juice, chili, and coconut flakes.6

-Gotu kola is a medicinal plant known throughout Asia as for its calming effect.
+Gotu kola is known throughout Asia as for its calming effect.

 Flavor Notes And Energetics